 Here at Aspire Doors we aim to deliver high quality doors that not only look great, but are manufactured with thermal efficiency in mind.
 Our long lasting external bifold doors are designed to out-perform standard thermal efficiency regulations to keep your energy bills down.
 But what does all that mean?
-In this article we aim to answer your questions about external bi-fold door thermal efficiency.
+In this article we aim to answer your questions about external bifold door thermal efficiency.

 What is a U-Value?

 What does the U-value actually mean?
 U-values describe how effective a material is as an insulator.
 With external doors in particular, it looks at how well they keep heat inside your home and nastier weathers out.
-Not only will this keep your home warm, but will mean you’ll use less energy heating your home, less energy will be wasted and oveall your heating bills will be reduced.
+Not only will this keep your home warm, but will mean you’ll use less energy heating your home.
+Less energy will be wasted and overall your heating bills will be reduced.

 When looking for a new door and reading the U-Value, remember: the lower the U-value, the less heat is lost.
 So the lower, the better.

 At Aspire Doors, all of our external bifold doors are compliant with – and regularly exceed – Part L of the UK building standards.
 This requires that all external doors should have a U-value of 1.8w/m2k or less.

 Weather Proof External Bifold Doors

-Quite often, second to windwos, doors are the biggest leak of warmth in your home, especially the seals around them.
+Quite often, ill-manufactured doors are the biggest leak of warmth in your home.
+This is especially true if the seals around them are of low quality.
 To ensure that external doors perform to a high standard, we use high quality materials to construct the door to ensure you get a well-made product.